 Issues: Check out the full Comic Book Herald reading order

 Is It Awesome?: I looooooove it!

-Ok, so NOT an X-Men story, but I really do recommend readers jumping into House of X and Powers of X consider familiarizing themselves with writer Jonathan Hickman, whether through his Marvel Universe works from 2008 to 2016, or through some of his creator-owned works.
-Personally, I love these works, and would recommend them purely on a comics quality basis, but I also think there’s value in knowing how this creator works, what kind of themes they’re interested in, and how Hickman’s told stories visually and informationally throughout his career.
+Ok, so NOT an X-Men story, but I do recommend readers jumping into House of X and Powers of X consider familiarizing themselves with writer Jonathan Hickman, whether through his Marvel Universe works from 2008 to 2016, or through some of his creator-owned works.
+I love these works and would recommend them purely on a comic quality basis, but I also think there’s value in knowing how this creator works, what kind of themes they’re interested in, and how Hickman’s told stories visually and informationally throughout his career.
 It’s a way to immerse yourself in the language of the X-Men stories being told after House of X, less about the plot points and continuity, and more about the style and communication.